johnscarter/vocabulists/fhir_ig_vs_checker/README.md

 The tool could not reach the selected terminology server.
 Common causes:

 - You are not connected to the network or VPN required to access that environment
-- The server URL in the `ENVIRONMENTS` list is incorrect or outdated
+- The server URL in `config.js` is incorrect or outdated
 - A custom URL was entered incorrectly
 - The server is down
 - The server does not allow CORS requests from a locally opened HTML file (some servers restrict this)